cypherpunk-academy/2064/en/083_2023_Press conference.md

 Luke pressed a button.

-Voice of the director: "We continue with vigour as before.
+Voice of the director: "We continue with vigor as before.
-And if we get more headwind from the companies now, good!
+And if we get more headwind from the companies now, okay!
 Then we'll make more wind.
 We can.
 We can do the same with the CEOs of American companies.